 All of this being said, don't forget that a medium-sized banana of any kind has 105 calories and is still good for you whether it's soft or firm, polka-dotted or solid.

-Like we said earlier, resistant starch and a low sugar content of green bananas makes them your best bet for weight-loss success; however, because they're much harder to eat in your everyday life, yellow bananas are really the ideal option.
+Like we said earlier, resistant starch and a low sugar content of green bananas make them your best bet for weight-loss success; however, because they're much harder to eat in your everyday life, yellow bananas are really the ideal option.
 Once your bananas get overripe, they may be higher in sugar, but by simply pairing them with a low-digesting food such as peanut butter, nuts, whole grain bread, protein powder in a smoothie, oats, or yogurt, they can still be a healthy food.
 For more, see Surprising Side Effects of Eating Bananas, According to Science.